tanmayekohli/DAA_Practical/README.md

 # Question 2: Kruskal's Minimum Spanning Tree

  Complexity Analysis:

 -> Best Case:O(N logE)

 -> Worst Case:O(ElogE) or O(ElogV)

 -> Average Case:O(ElogE)

- Applications:
+ <> Applications <>

  Spanning tree is basically used to find a minimum path to connect all nodes in a graph.
  Common application of spanning trees are −

 -> Civil Network Planning

 -> Computer Network Routing Protocol

 -> Cluster Analysis

- #Question 3:
+ # Question 3:
- ##Bubble
+ ## Bubble

 Complexity:

 a) Worst and Average Case Time Complexity: O(n*n).
 Worst case occurs when array is reverse sorted.

  b) Best Case Time Complexity: O(n).
 Best case occurs when array is already sorted.

  Application of Bubble Sort:

- a)Due to its simplicity, bubble sort is often used to introduce the concept of a sorting algorithm. b)In computer graphics it is popular for its capability to detect a very small error (like swap of just two elements) in almost-sorted arrays and fix it with just linear complexity (2n).
+ a)Due to its simplicity, bubble sort is often used to introduce the concept of a sorting algorithm.

+b)In computer graphics it is popular for its capability to detect a very small error (like swap of just two elements) in almost-sorted arrays and fix it with just linear complexity (2n).

  ##Selection
  Complexity: